hattieonline/being/content/en/docs/prologue/Winter.md

 has there ever been a deity to live inside of eye sockets?

- ## Untitled Unnamed Hope
+ ## presence as a preferred indifferent
 i am supposed to write but
 i have nothing in me
-this time- it isn’t you, any of you,
+it isn’t you, any of you,
 except for the instance:
 i imagine your form outside of my home,
-and i am no longer afraid.
+and i no longer feel so alone.

 i understand what it is like when this
-heart is in only my hands— i’ve written it to shreds,
+heart is in only my hands — i’ve written it to shreds,
 so much so that there are no remaining words, there is just
 my great love that no longer feels so parasitic.
 do i want for somebody to make a home of me?